 Plant Barry is a power plant located near Bucks, Alabama.
-This EAP covers emergency response procedures for the Plant Barry Ash Pond (the Ash Pond), which is designed to receive and store coal combustion residuals and low volume waste streams produced during the electric generating process at Plant Barry.
+This EAP covers emergency response procedures for the Plant Barry Ash Pond (the Ash Pond), which was designed to receive and store coal combustion residuals and low volume waste streams produced during the electric generating process at Plant Barry.
+The Ash Pond is no longer operational and is now undergoing closure construction.
 An overview of Plant Barry and the surrounding area is shown in Appendix A - Figure 1.

-The Ash Pond is approximately 597 acres in size at its normal pool elevation of 14.7 feet (Appendix A - Figure 2).
-It should be noted that a significant portion of this 597 acres is utilized for dry ash storage and contains no standing water.
+The Ash Pond is approximately 597 acres in size at its design pool elevation of 14.7 feet (Appendix A - Figure 2).
+It should be noted that as the impoundment is now undergoing closure, the water surface has been lowered and there is only a limited amount of water present.
 The Ash Pond has earthen embankments (also referred to as dam/dike) on its west, east, and south sides.
-As noted, the north end of the pond is utilized for dry ash storage and contains no standing water; therefore, failure of the northern portions of the dam/dike is not considered a likely threat to public safety.
-The eastern and western portion of the dam/dike have a maximum height of approximately 22 feet, while the southern portion below the divider dike has a maximum height of approximately 18 feet.
+In recent years, the north end of the pond was utilized for dry ash storage and contains no standing water; therefore, failure of the northern portions of the dam/dike is not considered a likely threat to public safety.
+The eastern and western portion of the dam/dike have a maximum height of approximately 22 feet, while the southern portion below the divider dike has a maximum height of approximately 20 to 22 feet.
 The crest surface is composed of grass and a gravel access drive.
 Downstream slopes are covered with grass.

 The outfall is located at the south end of the Ash Pond and consists of a four-sided concrete overflow structure with openings approximately 8 feet wide on each side.
 The overflow openings are at elevation 14.7, coincident with the normal pool elevation.
-Water exits the overflow structure via a 51-inch inside diameter discharge pipe.
+When utilized, water exits the overflow structure via a 51-inch inside diameter discharge pipe.
+However, as pond closure activities are currently underway and the water level in the surface impoundment has been lowered and maintained below the level of the riser structure overflow, water from the pond is being routed through a temporary water treatment system that discharges through the original discharge pipe.

 The Ash Pond dam/dike has been assigned a Significant Hazard Potential classification under 40 C.F.R.
-Part 257.73 of the Environmental Protection Agency's (EPA's) Coal Combustion Residuals (CCR) Rule.
-This classification, by definition, indicates that there is no probable loss of human life in the event of a dam/dike failure or misoperation of the facility, but there is a potential for economic loss or environmental damage.
+Part 257.73 of the Environmental Protection Agency's (EPA's) Coal Combustion Residuals (CCR) Rule and the State of Alabama's ADEM Admin.
+Code 335-13-15-.04(4). classification, by definition, indicates that there is no probable loss of human life in the event of a dam/dike failure or misoperation of the facility, but there is a potential for economic loss or environmental damage.
 There are no other dams located downstream that could be impacted by the failure of the Ash Pond dam/dike.
 The limits of potential flooding in the event of failure of the Ash Pond dam/dike can be seen on the Inundation Maps, which are included as Appendix B. The provided inundation maps were developed based on the results of routing the breach wave downstream using the computer software, HEC-RAS.
-HEC-RAS is a general application one-dimensional hydraulic model that can perform unsteady flow routing through an open channel system that may also include culverts, bridges, levees, tributaries, storage areas, and other dams.
+HEC-RAS is a general application onedimensional hydraulic model that can perform unsteady flow routing through an open channel system that may also include culverts, bridges, levees, tributaries, storage areas, and other dams.
 Unsteady flow analyses allow for flow conditions that vary temporally and spatially such as a dam breach simulation.
 Breach parameters such as failure time, breach width, and breach side slopes were selected from industry accepted empirical formulas.
 Water surface elevation data was extracted from the hydraulic model and plotted on best available LiDAR topographic information for the downstream areas.